 For a decade after my PhD I worked at AT&T Bell Laboratories and later at GTE Laboratories on advanced telecommunications.
 Projects included designing the human interfaces to national network operations centers in the US and Japan, developing a rapid prototyping system for complex human-computer interfaces (before there were personal computers), and studying ways of enhancing brainstorming and creativity in industry.
 While at Bell Labs, for fun I wrote a series of humorous articles for the science humor magazine, Journal of Irreproducible Results.
 One of those articles later almost accidentally started World War III in a way that would have appealed to Stanley Kubrick's Dr. Strangelove.

 Throughout my formative years and first jobs, I never forgot my original interest in being jet propelled.
 Ultimately I understood that what I was trying to express as a child was an overriding fascination about the outer limits of inner space -- the depths and capacities of the human mind.
 As a pre-teen I read everything I could find on mythology, fairy tales, folklore, Eastern philosophy, Western psychology, and lots of science fiction.
 Around age 12, as my interests in science and engineering grew, I started conducting experiments on psychic (or "psi") phenomena.
-In hindsight, I think these interests were probably encouraged by growing up in an artistic family and bolstered by the mental focus inculcated by practicing the violin every day from age 5 to about 25.
+In hindsight, I think these interests were probably encouraged by growing up in an artistic family and perhaps bolstered by the mental focus inculcated by practicing the violin every day for two decades.

 While at Bell Labs, I began to publish some of my psi experiments.
 Then I discovered the Parapsychological Association and later the Society for Scientific Exploration, and I presented my work at their annual meetings.
 I was delighted to find groups of scientists who were as interested in these phenomena as I was, and the contacts I made eventually led to appointments at Princeton University, University of Edinburgh, University of Nevada, Interval Research Corporation, and SRI International.
 At the latter facility, I was a scientist on a top secret US government project conducting research on psychic phenomena.